AndreasRafn/ClassicArcadeGame/README.md

 //the number of diamonds placed on the table const numberOfDiamonds = 3;

-//the enemy speed range - 500 is very fast const enemyIncrementRange = { min: 50, max: 500 };
+//the enemy speed range
+const enemyIncrementRange = { min: 50, max: 500 };
 ```
+## How To Play

+Use the arrow keys to move the player around the board without hitting any crossing bugs 🐞🐞🐞

+Increase your score by:
+* Reaching the water + 2
+* Picking up diamonds + 1

+You score is decreased when:
+* Getting hit by bugs - 2

 ## Built With